Abies pindrow: Distribution and habitat

-A. pindrow grows at altitudes of 2400–3700 m in forests together with Cedrus deodara, Picea smithiana and Pinus wallichiana typically occupying cooler, moister north-facing slopes.
+Abies pindrow grows at altitudes of 2400–3700 m in forests together with Cedrus deodara, Picea smithiana and Pinus wallichiana typically occupying cooler, moister north-facing slopes.

 Uses

 The pindrow fir is used to a small extent for timber in its native range.
 It is occasionally grown as an ornamental tree in large gardens in western Europe, but demands high humidity and rainfall to grow well.
 The name pindrow derives from the tree's name in Nepali.